 Here are some factors to look out for that increases the risk of injury while running.

-- Overtraining or running beyond an individual’s fitness level can result from straining in the muscles, tendons, and ligaments.
+- Overtraining or running beyond an individual’s fitness level can result in strain on the muscles, tendons, and ligaments.

-- Incorrect or poor running techniques can cause injuries such as small tears.
+- Incorrect or poor running techniques can cause injuries such as small tears in the muscle fibres.

 - Wearing incorrect clothing can contribute to heat stress, overheating, or cold injuries.

-- Running on hard surfaces can lead to shin pain and stress fractures.
+- Running on hard surfaces can lead to shin pain or even stress fractures.

-- Other environmental factors can also result in injuries such as air pollution, loose, unstable surfaces, and obstacles such as low-hanging tree branches or rocks on the track.
+- Other environmental factors such as air pollution, loose, unstable surfaces, and obstacles such as low-hanging tree branches or rocks on the track can also result in injuries.

 Below are a few first aid tips to keep safe and avoid complications when running.